-As the company responsible for distributing electricity to over 8.3 million properties across London, the East and South East of England, we’re continuing to keep the power flowing to your home or business, especially during the current Covid-19 lockdown.
+As the company responsible for distributing electricity to over 8.3 million properties across London, the East and South East of England, we’re continuing to keep the power flowing to your home or business as Covid restrictions are eased.

-Power supplies remain 99.9% reliable and we are here for you 24/7.
+Power supplies are 99.9% reliable and we are here for you 24/7.
 Our engineers are out in the community every day providing a critical service, maintaining the electricity network and fixing any power cuts on the rare occasions they happen.
-We are also continuing Connections and construction projects in line with government guidance.
+We are also continuing Connections and construction projects responding to any changes in government guidance.

-We are continuing to undertake urgent work requested by our customers, and will only enter customers’ properties for safety issues, to help suppliers install smart meters, or if the customer needs us to continue with the work.
+We are continuing to undertake urgent work requested by our customers, and will only enter customers’ properties when it is required.

 We have provided more information in our FAQs below.
 We’re here for you 24/7.
 There are over 20 ways to get in touch including Twitter @ukpowernetworks, and freephone 105.